Jennifer Camper: Career

 Camper has been producing comics since the 1980s.
 Her work has appeared in many publications and is notable for tackling many issues found throughout the LGBTQA+ community.
 Jennifer Camper is also the editor of the comic book Juicy Mother.
 Of the title, Camper stated that it "just floated in on the wind.
 I like the word 'mother' because it can mean both 'Mother' — creator and nurturer — and 'Mutha.'
 I like the word 'juicy' because, well, who doesn't?"
 Her editing of this book is very significant due to it being the first anthology of queer comics to have appeared since the release of Gay Comix.
 She also has published two comic books of her own.
 Camper explores issues such as gender, race, class, and politics.
-Camper has written about the AIDS based on her own personal experiences as an AIDS/HIV nurse.
-MK Czerwiec mentions that Camper's Bearing Angry Witness was an important influence on her work.

 In 2015, Camper launched the biennial Queers & Comics conference, an international and inter-generational gathering of queer cartoonists.
 The first conference was held under the auspices of the Center for LGBT Studies at the CUNY Graduate Center in New York City, with keynote speakers Howard Cruse and Alison Bechdel.
-The conference was seen as a way for queer artists to "learn from each other and to inspire exciting future work.
+The three conferences were seen as a way for queer artists to "learn from each other and to inspire exciting future work.
 Queer comics offer readers a unique visual literature that reflects and critiques queer culture.
 The conferences brings together US and international LGBTQ cartoonists and comics writers and artists, as well as scholars, publishers, editors, journalists, and readers of queer comics."

 Camper's work has oft been praised for the way it tackles political and social issues throughout the world, but for also how it personally affects others.
-"In times of crisis, the profound infuses what should be the mundane; everyday details of life become absurd reminders of great loss and pain.
-This was an important lesson I brought to my own work," this is what MK Czerwiec stated in their paper Representing AIDS in Comics.
+MK Czerwiec mentions that Camper's Bearing Angry Witness was an important influence on her work.